 When I wasn’t teaching literature, I was teaching writing, trying to stir students’ passion for the magic of laying down words like paint on a canvas.
 Or, at least communicating clearly for a job!

 I love words!
-I consider myself a linguist, albeit amateur, who studies words as tools, weapons, signposts, arbitrators, windows to the soul, keys to a kingdom.
+I consider myself a linguist, albeit amateur, who studies words as tools, weapons, signposts, arbiters, windows to the soul, keys to a kingdom.

 My deepest, most silent dream was to one day have my own book on a shelf.
 To contribute to the larger, universal conversation.
 It was not a goal, because goals come with plans and strategies.
 This was a DREAM.
 Dreams float high above us, even beyond our sight, or in a deep, dark closet under layers of hope.